Marriage Intensives & Online Counseling | Imago Therapy – The Marriage Restoration Project

 Step 5 – Protect Your Renewed Marriage

-• Shared rituals and visions for the future
+• Shared visions and values for the future

 Can You Really Recover After Infidelity?

 Yes.
-While healing from infidelity is painful, studies show many couples not only recover but build stronger marriages when they commit to the process².
-With the right support—through affair recovery counseling or intensive retreats—your relationship can transform from crisis to connection.
+While healing from infidelity is painful, many couples not only recover but build stronger marriages when they commit to the process.² The key is having a structured roadmap guided by a skilled therapist who can hold both partners accountable and teach practical tools for connection.

 Q: Can marriage counseling work after infidelity?

-Yes—if both partners commit, counseling can help couples heal and prevent future betrayals.
+Yes—if both partners commit to the process, counseling can help rebuild trust, improve communication, and prevent future betrayals.

 Q: How long does affair recovery take?